Pulau Senang prison riots: Selection of jury and lawyers of trial

 On 18 November 1963, after several preliminary hearings, about 59 alleged rioters stood trial at the High Court for the murders of Dutton and three other guards.
 The number of accused was reduced from 71 to 59 after the preliminary hearings ended with the discharge of 12 defendants from the case.

 Till today, the trial was known to be the largest ever conducted in the legal history of both Singapore and Malaysia (since Singapore was still a part of Malaysia at the time of the trial), given that there was a high number of defendants being charged with murder.
-For easier identification, the 59 accused were to wear number tags: the ringleader Tan Kheng Ann was labelled as Accused No. 1, while his two trusted henchmen Chia Yeow Fatt (alias Botak; 谢有发 Xiè Yǒufā) and Cheong Wai Sang (alias See Jap Kau Sian; 钟伟生 Zhōng Wĕishēng), who were also among the principal perpetrators of the riot, were labelled as Accused No. 2 and 3 respectively.
+For easier identification, the 59 accused were to wear number tags: the ringleader Tan Kheng Ann was labelled as Accused No. 1, while his two trusted henchmen Chia Yeow Fatt (alias Botak; 謝有發 (谢有发); Pha̍k-fa-sṳ: Chhia Yû-fat) and Cheong Wai Sang (alias See Jap Kau Sian; 鍾偉生 (钟伟生, Zung1 Wai5 Sang1)), who were also among the principal perpetrators of the riot, were labelled as Accused No. 2 and 3 respectively.
 A special courtroom dock was designed to accommodate the 59 defendants.

 The trial prosecutor was Francis Seow, who was notable for prosecuting law student Sunny Ang and bar hostess Mimi Wong for murder.
 The trial judge was Murray Buttrose, who was best known for sentencing the aforementioned killer Sunny Ang to death for killing his girlfriend.
 A special jury of seven members was selected to hear the case, and back then in Singapore, jury trials were conducted to hear capital cases up until 1970, before the abolition of the jury system.